idameitil/sdpl-utilizing-gts/README.md

 And `sh /work3/idamei/all-vs-all-blast/submit.sh`

-When all jobs are finished, run:
+### Make network file

+To make the network file run on the HPC:
 `qrsh`

-`tar -czvf /work3/idamei/wzy/all-vs-all-blast.tar.gz /work3/idamei/wzy/all-vs-all-blast`

-Then locally delete the old run: `rm -r data/wzy/all-vs-all-blast` And download the new one: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/wzy/all-vs-all-blast.tar.gz data/wzy/all-vs-all-blast`
-Unpack it and move to `data/wzy/all-vs-all-blast/`.
-This file is too big to store in GitHub, so is only stored locally.

-### Make network file
-To make the network file run `python3 src/all-vs-all-blast/make-network-file.py wzy`.
+`python3 src/make-network-file.py wzy`.

-This will create the file `data/wzy/all-vs-all-blast/network`.
+Download the network file: `scp idamei@transfer.gbar.dtu.dk:/work3/idamei/wzy/all-vs-all-blast/network data/wzy/all-vs-all-blast/`.

 ## SSN clustering

 ### Cluster
 Fragment sequences are manually added to the file `data/wzy/blast/banned`.

-To get the clusters in the SSN, run `sh src/ssn-clustering/cluster/cluster.sh [timestamp] [expansion-threshold] [ssn-threshold]`. (expansion-threshold is written as '1e-30')
+To get the clusters in the SSN, run `sh src/ssn-clustering/cluster/cluster.sh [timestamp] [expansion-threshold] [ssn-threshold] [enzyme-family]`. (expansion-threshold is written as '1e-30')

 This will create the folder `data/wzy/ssn-clusterings/[timestamp]` which contains a folder `clusters` with fasta files for all the clusters and jobscripts for making MSAs, a `metadata.txt`, `info.txt`, `clusters.tsv`, `included.txt`, `network`, and `submit.sh`.
 Then, it copies all this to the HPC.